codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

    pair: Logs; Debug log

 These are MySQL system variables introduced by wsrep API patch v0.8.
-All variables are global except where marked by **L**.
+All variables are global except where marked by an **S**, for session variables.

 +---------------------------------------+------------------------------------+----------------------+--------------------+----------+